FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Related Work

-The related works discussed in this section achieve good performance, but they do not consider the significant \textbf{security vulnerabilities} that result from sharing a foundation model with local clients, which compromise data privacy and the integrity of the global model.
-Malicious clients with access to foundation models can exploit them through: Model Inversion Attacks, recovering original training data or sensitive attributes from the model's outputs~\cite{fredrikson2015model, zhang2020secret, li2022ressfl}; Membership Inference Attacks, analyzing model predictions to determine whether specific data records were used in training~\cite{hu2022membership, dayal2023comparative, wang2023gbmia}.
+The related works discussed in this section so far achieve good performance, but they do not consider the significant \textbf{security vulnerabilities} that result from sharing a foundation model with local clients, which compromise data privacy and the integrity of the global model.
+Malicious clients with access to foundation models can exploit them through: Model Inversion Attacks, recovering original training data or sensitive attributes from the model's outputs~\citep{fredrikson2015model, zhang2020secret, li2022ressfl}; Membership Inference Attacks, analyzing model predictions to determine whether specific data records were used in training~\citep{hu2022membership, dayal2023comparative, wang2023gbmia}.
 These attacks compromise the security of the FL system, necessitating the development of more secure methods for leveraging pre-trained foundation models in FL settings.

 FedBaF addresses these security challenges by not sharing the foundation model with clients during the weight initialization stage.
 Instead, it dynamically integrates the foundation model's pre-trained weights during the aggregation phase of each training round.
+We show that FedBaF improves privacy while matching or exceeding the performance achieved by weight initialization.